 Another benefit of some online wealth management programs is that certain ones also provide in-house consultations with financial advisors.
 These consultations can be extremely helpful if you have questions or need help honing an investment strategy that works for your unique situation.

 Each program charges different amounts for these services and some programs only offer it to those who have a certain amount of money invested.
 However, there are some companies that also offer this for $0 as part of their regular service.
-For example, SoFi offers meetings with our human advisors at no charge for all members.
+For example, SoFi offers meetings with our financial planners at no charge for all members.

 Low or No Minimum Investments